How to clean your computer keyboard

 Computer Keyboards can get dirty very easily especially in an office environment.

 In this guide we will show you how to clean your keyboard thoroughly as well as how to give it a quick once over.
 We will guide you through with the aid of photos and diagrams.

 The first part is for keyboards that just need a quick clean.
 The second part is for membrane keyboards (most standard keyboards) and includes removing the keys for a thorough cleaning.
 To keep your keyboard in top condition the moderate cleaning could be done weekly and the more thorough cleaning could be done every 2 months.

 - suitable cleaning fluid (isopropyl alcohol).

 - can of compressed air or vacuum cleaner.

 - flat tip screwdriver (optional for thorough clean).

 Moderate cleaning (quick and easy)

 First, shutdown your PC and remove the mains plug.
-Unplug the keyboard (remember which socket) and hold it upside down to release any debris from inbetween the keys (pressing the keys is a good way to release it).
+Unplug the keyboard (remember which socket) and hold it upside down to release any debris from inbetween the keys, pressing the keys as you hold it upside down is a good way to release it.

 For wireless keyboards it is advisable to remove the batteries before doing any maintenance on the keyboard.